study-flamingo/notesmith/README.md

 - Role-based access control

 ### 🎙️ Audio Transcription
-Upload appointment recordings and receive accurate transcripts powered by OpenAI Whisper.
-Supports MP3, WAV, M4A, and other common audio formats up to 100MB.
+Upload appointment recordings and receive accurate transcripts powered by OpenAI, Anthropic, or your AI provider of choice.
+Supports MP3, WAV, M4A, and other common audio formats up to 100MB. *(On roadmap: multi-part audio support, for longer appointments or conversations)*

 ### 🤖 AI-Powered Analysis
 Automatically extract clinical information from transcripts: